Our trustees govern the charity. They are unpaid volunteers with a wide range of skills and experience who share our passion for the ocean.

 Credit: Billy Barraclough

 Jonathan’s background is in environmental policy, NGO capacity building and strategic development, with a speciality in marine protected areas.
-He is currently Head of UK Overseas Territories for the RSPB, delivering a terrestrial and marine biodiversity conservation programme.
+He is currently Head of Global Strategy & Operations at the RSPB, overseeing conservation programmes in Europe, Africa and Asia.

-Jonathan also serves as Informal Chair of the Great British Oceans coalition of six organisations working to support large scale marine protection.
+Jonathan also served for eight years as Chair of the Great British Oceans coalition of six organisations working to support large scale marine protection.
 He believes an approach that considers both the environment and people is vital to restoring the richness of the UK’s seas.